pkErbynn/DataStructures-Algorithms-Demystified/5_abstractDataStructures/5_binary_heap_n_priority_queue/1_heap_note.md

     - Left child stored at index: 2n + 1
     - Right child stored at index: 2n + 2
 - Finding parent node from children nodes in an Array
-    - Formular: (n-1)/2 up to (-1) cus array is zero-indexed base...otherwise would be n/2 one-indexed array
+    - Formular: (n-1)/2 up to (-1) cus array is zero-indexed base...otherwise would be n/2 in one-indexed array

 ### Heap Tree vs Search Tree